-We believe that funds available at December 31, 2011, together with our anticipated revenues, will fund our operations until at least May or June 2013.
+We believe that funds available at April 25, 2012, together with our anticipated revenues, are expected to fund our operations until at least the first quarter of 2013, assuming our MGuard for Acute ST Elevation Reperfusion Trial (MASTER Trial) is successful and we, accordingly, invest significantly in sales and marketing.
+However, if our MGuard for Acute ST Elevation Reperfusion Trial (MASTER Trial) is not as successful as anticipated and we scale back expansion plans and general overhead, funds available at April 25, 2012, together with our anticipated revenues, are expected to fund our operations through the end of 2013.
 Thereafter, or, before then, to expand the breadth of our present business, we will need to raise further capital, through the sale of additional equity securities or otherwise.
 Our future capital requirements and the adequacy of our available funds will depend on many factors, including our ability to successfully commercialize our MGuard TM products, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement our product offerings.
 However, we may be unable to raise sufficient additional capital when we need it or raise capital on favorable terms.
 The terms of any securities issued by us in future financings may be more favorable to new investors, and may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have a further dilutive effect on the holders of any of our securities then outstanding.
 If we are unable to obtain adequate funds on reasonable terms, we may be required to curtail operations significantly, possibly postpone or halt our U.S. Food and Drug Administration clinical trial or obtain funds by entering into financing agreements on unattractive terms.

-Our principal executive offices are located at 3 Menorat Hamaor St., Tel Aviv, Israel 67448.
+Our principal executive offices are located at 4 Menorat Hamaor St., Tel Aviv, Israel 67448.
 Our telephone number is 972-3-691-7691.
 Our website address is www.inspire-md.com.
 Information accessed through our website is not incorporated into this prospectus and is not a part of this prospectus.